johnproodian/data-structures-and-algorithms/README.md

 ```

-Version 2: Use a random as pivot
+Version 2: Use a random element as pivot

 ```
 const quicksort = function(arr) {